-- 4. Place the spine phantom on the table in the marked location. - a.
-Scanners with Soft Tissue Calibration: Place the black QC Phantom on the scanner table in the marked location.
+Place the black QC Phantom on the scanner table in the marked location.
 The "C" on the box should be orientated to the right side of the table (operator facing the table).
 Position the Phantom parallel to the back rest.
-Proceed to the section "Marking the Black QC Phantom" below.